airbytehq/airbyte/docs/integrations/sources/notion.md

 - **Access Token**: Copy and paste the Access Token found in the **Secrets** tab of your Notion integration's page.
 - **OAuth2.0**: Copy and paste the Client ID, Client Secret and Access Token you acquired.

-6. Enter the **Start Date** using the provided datepicker, or by programmatically entering a UTC date and time in the format: `YYYY-MM-DDTHH:mm:ss.SSSZ`.
-All data generated after this date will be replicated.
+6. (Optional) You may optionally provide a **Start Date** using the provided datepicker, or by programmatically entering a UTC date and time in the format: `YYYY-MM-DDTHH:mm:ss.SSSZ`.
+When using incremental syncs, only data generated after this date will be replicated.
+If left blank, Airbyte will set the start date two years from the current date by default.
 7. Click **Set up source** and wait for the tests to complete.

 ## Supported sync modes